Why the Phantom of the Opera Did Not Deserve Pity

 The fact of the matter is, the Phantom was a murderer.
 He killed people who -- while not very likable -- really hadn't done anything worth sneezing at.

-And lastly, he attempted to murder Raoul several times for the sin of loving Christine.
+And lastly, he attempted to murder Raoul several times for loving Christine.

 He Basically Raped Christine